 Is Ice Water Really Dangerous for Dogs?

-You probably already know that there are certain “human” foods that are very dangerous for dogs – things like grapes, caffeine and onions.
+You probably already know that there are certain “human” foods that are very dangerous for dogs – things like chocolate, grapes, caffeine and onions.
 But what about seemingly innocuous items like ice cubes and ice water?
+It’s just water, sure, so it’s completely normal that it would be safe for dogs, but it’s the temperature that raises concern – icy cold might not be the healthiest for your pooch, but does that also mean that it is harmful?
 There is a great deal of misinformation out there regarding this particular item for dogs so it is important that you take the time to read correct information on the subject.

 How the Controversy Began

 Rumors regarding the dangers of ice cubes and ice water for dogs have been circulating since 2007, but the main culprit of the myth was a cautionary tale written way back in 2010.
 This article titled “No Ice Water for Dogs… Please Read ASAP” tells the story of Baran, a show dog who was given ice water by his owner following a competition to help him cool down.
 Within 30 minutes of drinking the water, Baran reportedly began showing signs of distress and was rushed to a veterinary clinic where he was diagnosed with gastric dilation volvulus, or bloat.
 According to the vet, the ice water caused Baran’s stomach muscles to cramp and twist, leading to a life-threatening situation that could easily have been fatal if the dog hadn’t received prompt veterinary treatment.

 As the Interwebs are prone to do, the concern spread.
 Since its publication, this article has received a lot of attention and a great deal of flack regarding its accuracy.
 The author of the article has even published replies to comments in hopes of clearing up any confusion.
-Regardless, the question of whether ice water is safe for dogs continues to circulate.
+Regardless, the question of whether ice water is safe for dogs continues to circulate, well over a decade later.
+So what is the real truth behind this story?

 The Truth of the Matter: Bloat Is The Bigger Concern